Textiles of Myanmar

 There will also be the opportunity to visit a floating garden and it goes without saying any visit to the lake would not be complete without witnessing the unique technique of leg rowing which is so synonymous with Intha fisherman.
 B, L, D

 Morning at leisure.
-Afternoon you will be transferred to the airport to connect your flight back to Yangon with onward connecting flight back to the UK.
-B, L, D
+Afternoon you will be transferred to the airport to connect your flight back to Yangon.
+Stay at the Rose Garden Hotel for 1 night.
+B

 - How to Book this Tour